bghazel/bghazellearning.github.io/README.md

 <br><br>
 9/10/25
 <br>    - Made a new folder for my just for fun scripts.
 I figure it also counts as learning even if not particularly relevant to my job.
 Just made 2 scripts using AHK and converted them to exe.
 All they do is listen for a keystroke then play a beep after a certain amount of time.
 Just something I thought of for use in an old game I play.
+<br><br>
+9/18/25
+<br>    - Been real busy at work so side projects had to be benched for a while.
+Did a bit of work today and found a way to add a check for internet connection.
+Should stop the script before anything else happens unless the computer is connected to internet.
+Should make it so no errors happen due to lack of internet connection(like failed downloads)